Getting started for developers

 Your first title is auto-generated by us.
 If you need a new title later, you can create additional titles by selecting Create a new game (but don't do this yet).

-The current title and user can be found in the top right.
+The current title and user can be found in the top right of your screen.
 An Admin menu appears when the User is selected.

 Open the Game Manager for your title